Representative Ranking for Deliberation in the Public Sphere: Discussion

 Finally, it is crucial to test the effects of enforcing JR through A/B tests, as offline results may differ from those observed in real-world deployments.
 In our Remesh experiments, we found that enforcing JR came at little cost to other conversational quality measures and also user engagement.
 However, these were ``offline experiments'' involving the re-ranking of historical data, without deploying our new algorithm to users, and further testing is still needed.

-\textbf{Future work.} In this work, we focused on JR because it is the foundational axiom that other extensions build upon.
-However, in future work, it would be interesting to explore strengthened versions of JR such as EJR~\citep{aziz2017justified}, EJR+~\citep{brill2023} or BJR~\citep{fish2024}.
-EJR+ seems like an especially promising direction since the problem of optimizing a linear score function subject to EJR+ can be solved through an ILP.
+\textbf{Future work.} In this work, we focus on analyzing JR (although empirically, we find that all but one of our JR committees also satisfies EJR+).
+In future work, it would be interesting to analyze stronger axioms such as EJR~\citep{aziz2017justified}, EJR+~\citep{brill2023} or BJR~\citep{fish2024}.
 Additionally, our work focused on the classical JR setting, where a set of $k$ top comments is selected.
 However, it could be interesting to explore extensions of JR that apply directly to the ranking setting~\citep{skowron2017,israel2024dynamic}, although it is not immediately clear how to integrate a scoring function into these extensions.